 A dedicated “build your own” gin cart is a terrific addition to the courtyard, which includes a selection of local and international juniper-based spirits like Tanqueray and Inveroche.
 Here you’re able to mix and match to perfect your ideal G&T with various tonics, bitters, herbs and fruits on offer.
 But if you’ve visited Roast & Co you’d know that there are actually some special surprises on the menu – which go well beyond their obviously spectacular roast chicken.

 Regarded as one of Cape Town’s newer upscale eateries, there’s clearly more than top-notch chicken to be discovered at Roast & Co.
-A growing crowd has been opting for after-work drinks at the courtyard, with weekday 2-for-1 drink specials on offer — best enjoyed in one of the cool mugs.
-Meanwhile, Saturday afternoons are a bustling affair with live music and a great crowd.
+A growing crowd has been opting for drinks in the courtyard, with weekday 2-for-1 after-work specials.

 The Bill: Beer: R36 – R62 | Wine: R50 – R265 | Shared dishes: R48 – R76 | Chicken: R65 – R210 | Sides and Salads: R28 – R44 | Cocktails: R65 – R85 | Dessert: R38

 98 Shortmarket Street | +27(0)21 424 6372 | firstname.lastname@example.org